Engin-Boot/monitor-pi-board-s1b11/meta-stats/README.md

 ### 6. Modify the json-report-generator-sources_1.00.bb recipe
       a.
 Add the SUMMARY - description of the recipe
+      b.
+Add LICENSE - License name
+      c.
+Add LIC_FILES_CHKSUM - It is always required to make sure that no one tampers the file
+      d.
+Add SRC_URI - Consists the list of required URL's, files
+      e.
+Add S - Specify the location of the sources
+      f.
+Add do_compile - Normal recipe build task which compiles the source code
+      g.
+Add do_install - Normal recipe build task which copies the source code to holding area

 II.
 Adding the meta-stats layer to your build
 =================================================